-The Texas Higher Education Coordinating Board (Coordinating Board) requests Texas public postsecondary institutions submit pre-proposals for consideration of funding a Perkins State Leadership Grant for state fiscal year 2013, (September 1, 2012 through August 31, 2013).
+The Texas Higher Education Coordinating Board (Coordinating Board) requests Texas public postsecondary institutions submit pre-proposals for consideration of funding a Perkins State Leadership Grant for state fiscal year 2014, (September 1, 2013 through August 31, 2014).
 This RFA sets forth qualifications for eligible applicants interested in obtaining a Perkins State Leadership Grant.
 The purpose of each leadership project must address one of the nine priority topics listed in Section 10.1 of this RFA and must support the goals and objectives identified and described in the following documents:

-- Texas State Plan 2008-2013 under the Carl D. Perkins Career and Technical Education Improvement Act of 2006 - Closing the Gaps: The Texas Higher Education Plan - Requirements of Carl D. Perkins Career and Technical Education Improvement Act of 2006 (Public Law 109-270), Title I, Career and Technical Education Assistance to the States, Part B, Sec.
-124, State Leadership Activities.
+- Texas State Plan 2008-2013 under the Perkins Act - Closing the Gaps: The Texas Higher Education Plan - Requirements of the Perkins Act.